SidharthArya/SidharthArya/AWESOME-STARS.md

 - [actix/actix-web](https://github.com/actix/actix-web) - Actix Web is a powerful, pragmatic, and extremely fast web framework for Rust.
 - [actix/actix](https://github.com/actix/actix) - Actor framework for Rust.
-- [pipeless-ai/pipeless](https://github.com/pipeless-ai/pipeless) - An open-source computer vision framework to build and deploy apps in minutes
+- [pipeless-ai/pipeless](https://github.com/pipeless-ai/pipeless) - An open-source computer vision framework to build and deploy apps in minutes, with all the infrastructure you need.
 - [axodotdev/cargo-dist](https://github.com/axodotdev/cargo-dist) - 📦 shippable application packaging for Rust
 - [bevyengine/bevy](https://github.com/bevyengine/bevy) - A refreshingly simple data-driven game engine built in Rust
 - [zed-industries/zed](https://github.com/zed-industries/zed) - Code at the speed of thought – Zed is a high-performance, multiplayer code editor from the creators of Atom and Tree-sitter.